rsoetirto/revenue-and-suppy-chain-optimization/README.md

-# supply-chain-optimization
+# Optimization

 In these case examples, I employed the package cvxpy, an open source Python-embedded modeling language, to solve convex optimization problems.
+The case problems, seperated into part 1 and part 2 answer questions related to supply chain, resource allocation, finance, and investment showing the wide array of functions that the package cvxpy can help solve.

-**Case Problems**: Supply chain routes, Storage, and Revenue optimization.
+**Case Problems**:
 ---

 Some of the solutions for these convex optimization problems are as follows: